 "A Continuous Line of Quality Coach Builders Since 1820" was Biehl's motto, and unlike many other firm's who made similar claims, in Biehl's case it was true.

 George W. Biehl was born in Allentown, Pennsylvania on Feb.
-5, 1854 to John A. Biehl and Matilda Wetherhold.
-His father, John, was a skilled carriage trimmer, having entered the trade at an early age in the Kutztown blacksmith shop of his father, George Biehl (b.1813 - d.
+5, 1854 to John A. and Matilda (Wetherhold) Biehl.
+His father was a skilled carriage trimmer, having entered the trade at an early age in the Kutztown blacksmith shop of his father, George Biehl (b.1813 - d.
 1861), who had been working in the trade since he was 7 years old.

 Matilda Wetherhold was also from another famous Berks County carriage building family that was headed by her father, William H. Wetherhold.
 Established in 1862, it became Wetherhold & Wetherhold when his sons William and George joined the firm, and Wetherhold Bros. when its founder retired in 1891.